 A two-bedroom senior apartment at Harbour’s Edge could be the perfect fit for your new independent and active lifestyle.
 You’ll be able to spend your time enjoying the amenities with your friends in your new community.
 Each home has quality design details, spacious rooms, and large windows for bright light.
 You can choose a balcony to enjoy the gorgeous Florida weather in privacy, when you’re not walking along the intracoastal waterway or along the beautiful beaches.
 You’ll be living in luxury, and you’ll be free to enjoy every minute of it.

 To find out more, and to view photos and floor plans, fill out the contact form below.
-And check out our floor plan calculator.
 Let us show you how much fun independent living at Harbour’s Edge can be.